Distinguished Professor of Law

 Selected Recent Publications and Briefs Articles

 He is a former chair and a current vice-chair of the ABA Committee on Climate Change, Sustainable Development, and Ecosystems, and Climate Change.
+In June 2013, he was appointed to the ABA Task Force on Sustainable Development, which is charged with making recommendations “regarding the involvement of the ABA in implementing sustainable development matters worldwide.”
 Professor Dernbach is a past council member for the ABA Section on Environment, Energy, and Resources.
 He is also a member of the IUCN Commission on Environmental Law.
 From 2005 to 2008, he served on the Roundtable on Science and Technology for Sustainability of the National Academy of Sciences.
 He was a member of the National Research Council Committee that, in Sustainability and the U.S. Environmental Protection Agency (2011), made recommendations on how to institutionalize sustainability at EPA.
 He is a former Senior Warden and co-chair of the environmental stewardship committee at St. Stephen's Episcopal Cathedral in Harrisburg.

 - Next Generation Recycling and Waste Reduction: Building on the Success of Pennsylvania’s 1988 Legislation, 21 Widener L. J. 285 (2012) (with Widener University School of Law Seminar on Climate Change).